How to embed images into emails in Outlook 2013/2016

-You are not able to embed graphics in emails and email signatures created in Outlook: if you add inline images in Outlook 2013 or 2016, they are visible when you compose an email in Outlook 2013 or 2016, but they are not displayed in the recipients' inbox (Fig. 1.).
+You are not able to embed graphics in emails and email signatures created in Outlook: if you add inline images in Outlook 2013 or 2016, they are visible when you compose your message, but they are not displayed in the recipients' inbox (Fig. 1.).

 If you check the email's source code (by right-clicking the email body and choosing View Source from the shortcut menu), you can see that your image was not embedded but linked:

 <p class="MsoNormal" style="mso-margin-top-alt:auto;mso-margin-bottom-alt:auto"> <span style="font-size:10.0pt;font-family:"Arial","sans-serif""> <img width="326" height="118" id="_x0000_i1025" src="file:///C:/Users/admin/AppData/Roaming/Microsoft/Signatures/Images/banner.png" name="_x0000_i1025"></span> </p>

-To solve this issue, you can enable signature image embedding in Outlook by modifying your Windows registry.
+To solve this issue, you can enable image embedding in Outlook by modifying your Windows registry.
 To do so, follow the steps below.

 Be aware that editing the Windows registry may be a risky operation.
 By doing it incorrectly, you can damage your operating system or lose your data.
 If you do not have any previous experience in using Windows Registry Editor, ask an IT professional to help you.